 - Dismissing students safely at the end of the school day

 - Leaving the classroom in a clean and tidy manner

 - Supporting a particular child with SEN following their Individual Education Plan (IEP)

-- Ensuring any behavior management is in line with the school’s policy.
+- Ensuring any behaviour management is in line with the school’s policy

 A School Administrator may take on varied duties which could consist of working in the front reception, being the first point of call whilst also taking on administrative duties.
 You are also likely to provide a high level of secretarial support to the Head Teacher; follow up with team members to ensure school administrative functions run smoothly.
 Administrators must be organised and have the ability to manage time effectively whilst maintaining a superior attention to detail.